Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 Before one can truly understand how to address depression, it can be helpful to define what depression is to many.

-This condition can be characterized by feelings of extreme sadness and loss of interest in activities that can persist for an extended period of time.
+This condition can be characterized by feelings of extreme sadness and loss of interest in activities that can persist for an extended period.
 It can influence the way that you think, feel and act.

 Depression can also cause you to lose or gain weight unintentionally.
 It can cause changes in your appetite, experience and sleeping habits.
 This could mean that you feel less energized and experience increased fatigue.
 You may also experience feelings of worthlessness, hopelessness, or guilt or even thoughts of death and suicide.